-Employees at this health benefits company are eligible for up to $5,000 a year in reimbursement for tuition and textbooks.
+Employees at this health benefits company are eligible for up to $5,000 a year in reimbursement for tuition, textbooks, and other education-related fees.

 At this oil giant, there are many requirements for eligibility, but tuition reimbursement is a generous 90 percent of the costs of tuition, fees, and books.
 Among other requirements, employees must get approval for the classes in advance of registration and receive a passing grade.

-Tuition reimbursement rates for Home Depot employees vary by role—salaried employees can get up $5,000 annually, while full-time hourly employees are reimbursed up to $3,000, and part-time hourly employees can get up to $1,500 back.
+Tuition reimbursement rates for Home Depot employees vary by role—salaried employees can get up to $5,000 annually, while full-time hourly employees are reimbursed up to $3,000, and part-time hourly employees can get up to $1,500 back.

-The upscale airline runs a program known as JetBlue Scholars—employees can apply to enroll, and once accepted, take approved online courses.
+The airline runs a program known as JetBlue Scholars—employees can apply to enroll, and once accepted, take approved online courses.
 To be eligible, employees must have worked at JetBlue for two years, and have prior college credits in place.

 Proctor & Gamble

 The J.M.
 Smucker's company makes more than jam—its brands include big names like Folgers, Pillsbury, and Meow Mix.
-The company offers up to 100 percent reimbursement for tuition costs for company-approved college courses.
+The company offers reimbursement for some tuition costs for company-approved college courses.

 All benefits-eligible United States employees of this coffee purveyor can have their full-time college tuition covered, essentially a free bachelor's degree.
 One important note on this program: Employees can only study at Arizona State University's online program.

-Part-time UPS employees who work in package handling can participate in the company's Earn and Learn Program, covering up to $25,000 in college expenses (each year, the program reimburses a maximum of $5,250).
+Part-time UPS employees who work in package handling can participate in the company's Earn and Learn Program, covering up to $25,000 in college expenses (each year, the program reimburses a maximum of $5,250 per employee).
 According to the company website, employees are eligible for this perk from their start date.
 (Other education assistance programs are available for employees in different roles.)